nolanhergert/EasyLED/src/README.md

      * Maybe can just use eeprom rotate, don't need the full flashee script.
   * DONE-ish!
 Select preferred colors and have them expressed in patterns?
   * Show estimated power usage, ideally "how long battery will last".
 Need to input battery size.
   * DONE!
 Optionally encase in resin for weatherproofing.
 Maybe have longer usb cable?
     * DONE!
 Coat pin ends with hot glue until ready to use?
     * DONE!
 How to make mold that is reusable
   * Wifi turns off after N (60?) seconds if unused for security and power consumption?
   * DONE!
 Copy DNS naming algorithm from WLED, since it works on android.
 Test on iPhone and computer too.
     * Make unique wifi name using mac address like wled.
 Double check wled support of multiple strips?
   * Serial number, epoxy type, case design, num pins, in flash eeprom.
   * DONE!
 4-strip version can have half the resin / board size?
 Should be much smaller...nice!
     * Fade LED during operation?
 Now it's a free pin...D4 I think.
 User can pick what to do (off/on/fade (pick a time period in seconds?))
+  * BUG:
+    * Browser seems to be caching the old form values instead of using the current ones?
+Maybe a nocache flag
+    * Hopefully the above will fix this issue, where you need to *change* a field in order for the change to take place?
+Hard to describe.
   * Limit current
     * Have a setting for it, but need to have a good default strip length.
 Since fastled can't tell whether display is actually driving or not

 v1.0
   * Double check on older Android, iPhone and a Windows device emulator?
 Maybe old IE and safari as well.
 I think it *should* work, but maybe iterators won't work.
   * Talk with various advisors as whether it's wise to work on it to full product or not.

 Somehow wled.me works on android?

 === "Good" Patterns from WLED ===
   * Biking (alerting, speed, motion): Chase, colorwaves?, Lighthouse, heartbeat (not accurate though), meteor!, noise 2 and 4?, Pride 2015, Running, Scanner / Scanner Dual,
   * Indoors?
 Sweep, rain, Twinklefox
   *

 Make it easy to program an external button to do an action? (was thinking of horn)

 Should save off previous settings in a backwards compatible and forwards compatible way.
   * Use ESP_EEPROM library too
   * Should have a way to reset EEPROM settings back to normal, externally controllable without opening hot glue case?

 Allow to set wifi credentials and whether to connect to a home wifi instead.